 The goals in this Plan are summarised statements of desired outcomes Council has heard from the community as well as important issues that need addressing.
 They are broadly written but describe a future outcome that actions should aim towards.
 Strategies fit under each goal and are more specific statements.
-They can be considered as being stepping stones, guiding the development of the Action Plan.
+They can be considered as being stepping stones, guiding the development of the Strategic Action Plan (see Appedix 1).